Pant & Hardik give India series win over England

 England exhausted all of their options and the game was hurtling away from them when Hardik failed to get on top of a Carse bouncer, allowing Ben Stokes to take a fine diving catch at mid-wicket.

 Pant, though, sprinted on, audaciously sweeping David Willey for six.
-There was a nervy moment when he chipped Overton over Willey at mid-on to move to 99, but after he completed his hundred, he exploded, taking a single Willey over for 21.
+There was a nervy moment when he chipped Overton over Willey at mid-on to move to 99, but after he completed his hundred, he exploded, taking Willey for five consecutive fours.

 The winning runs came with a reverse-sweep off Joe Root's off-spin, one final moment of magic in a spectacular knock.